-Work and Play on the Banks of the Magnificent Henry’s Fork River
+Work Hard, Play Hard on the Banks of the Magnificent Henry’s Fork River

 The Flat Rock Club is a private fly fishing club established in 1906 that sits on 150 acres of unsurpassed beautiful forested land along the banks of the famous Henry’s Fork of the Snake River.